 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to other dry dog foods.

 Even when you consider the mild protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Eukanuba Breed Specific is a plant-based kibble using a moderate amount of chicken by-product meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Eukanuba Breed Specific is a plant-based dry dog food using a moderate amount of chicken by-product meal as its main source of animal protein, thus earning the brand 3.5 stars.